Roger Hall (artist): Book illustration

 After leaving Pulford Publicity, Hall began a career in book illustration, working first for Hutchinson producing hardback covers and later producing covers and illustrations for Ladybird Books and many notable post-war British paperback publishers such as Pan, Arrow, Corgi, and Mills & Boon.
 His work was in a variety of styles from pulp thrillers to illustrations for children's books.
 For Ladybird he produced illustrations for Cooking with Mother and The Story of our Canals, along with 14 books in the "Famous People" series.
 He painted internal illustrations for the Hardy Boys mysteries.

 In 1955, he painted the cover for the Pan paperback edition of Ian Fleming's Casino Royale, which was the first James Bond paperback and the first depiction of Bond on a book cover.

 Other work

 In 1952 or 1953, he painted his Portrait of Sir John Barbirolli which was later given to the Royal Academy of Music by Lady Barbirolli.
 In the 1960s he produced up to 12 film posters for Geoff Wright before handing the work on to Sam Peffer in 1971.

 Personal life

 Hall lived in Santers Lane, Potter's Bar, in the 1960s.
-He had a daughter, Cherry.
+He had a wife, Florence, who was known as Sue.
+He also had a daughter, Cherry.
 In 1986, he moved to Spain where he held three exhibitions, but returned to England in 2003 where he settled in Gloucestershire and continued to paint.
+He died in Tetbury on 9 December 2006.